Discover Proactive Safety Measures

 So, what makes a safety program successful?
-While there are plenty of resources available from organizations like the Occupational Safety and Health Administration (OSHA) to help you get started, every safety program contains 3 Keys to Success: it prevents injuries, communicates procedures, and creates a safety culture.
+While organizations like the Occupational Safety and Health Administration (OSHA) offer many helpful resources, every effective workplace safety program shares three essential traits: it prevents injuries, communicates procedures clearly, and builds a lasting culture of safety.

 1. Prevents Injuries